MyreMylar/pygame_gui/docs/source/theme_reference/theme_status_bar.rst

  - "**shape**" - Can be one of 'rectangle' or 'rounded_rectangle'.
 Different shapes for this UI element.
  - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
 It sets the radius used for the rounded corners.
- - "**hover_height**" - The height in pixels that the health bar will appear over the sprite.
-Defaults to "10".
+ - "**follow_sprite_offset**" - The x,y offset values for when the bar follows a sprite.
+Defaults to "0,0".
  - "**border_width**" - The width of the border around the health bar.
 Defaults to "1".
 Can be "0" to remove the border.
  - "**shadow_width**" - The width of the border around the health bar.
 Defaults to "1".
 Can be "0" to remove the border.